njvanas/AIO-Script/README.md

 ## Usage

-**WinScript must be run as Administrator to function properly.**
+**AIO Script must be run as Administrator to function properly.**
 _The desktop app may be flagged as a threat by Windows Defender due to its ability to modify system settings.
-This is a false positive—WinScript is safe, transparent, and open-source._
+This is a false positive—AIO Script is safe, transparent, and open-source._

 🖥️ **Launch Command**: